How to Get Your RUT at the DIAN Step-by-Step (Natural Person)

 What is the RUT and what is it for?

-The RUT is the registry that identifies you before the DIAN (National Tax and Customs Directorate).
-It is basically your player profile in the Colombian tax system — without it, you cannot issue electronic invoices, nor can a company formally sign a service contract with you.
+The RUT is the registry that identifies you before the DIAN (Directorate of National Taxes and Customs).
+It is basically your player card in the Colombian tax system — without it, you cannot issue electronic invoices, nor can a company formally hire you via a service contract.

-You need it when: you are going to issue invoices as a freelancer, a corporate client asks for your RUT to withhold taxes at the source, you are going to open a business bank account, you want to be hired under a service provision regime, or you are a resident foreigner and are going to receive income in Colombia.
+You need it when: you are going to issue invoices as a freelancer, a client company asks for your RUT to withhold taxes at the source, you are going to open a business bank account, you want to be hired under a service provision regime, or you are a resident foreigner and will receive income in Colombia.

 An important clarification: the NIT for an individual IS your ID number (cédula).
 You do not receive a different number.
-What changes is that this number becomes activated in the DIAN with your registered economic activities and tax responsibilities.
+What changes is that this number is activated at the DIAN with your economic activities and registered tax responsibilities.

 Who is required to have a RUT?

-Every person or company that carries out economic activities in Colombia is required to register in the RUT.
-In practice, many employees in a formal employment relationship never need it because their employer takes care of everything.
+Any person or company that carries out economic activities in Colombia is required to register in the RUT.
+In practice, many employees in a labor relationship never need it because their employer takes care of everything.
 But if you work under a service provision contract, the story changes.

-You definitely need a RUT if: you work under a service contract (not an employment contract), you invoice or are going to invoice clients, you export or import goods, you carry out foreign exchange operations, or you are a pensioner with additional income.
+You definitely need a RUT if: you work under a service contract (non-labor), you invoice or are going to invoice clients, you export or import goods, you carry out exchange operations, or you are a pensioner with additional income.

 You can get it voluntarily even if you are not 'required' to.
 For example, if you are an employee but also generate extra income as an occasional freelancer, having an active RUT gives you more options and avoids unnecessary withholdings.

-For a Colombian individual: valid citizenship card (cédula), notification address (can be your current residence), an active email address to which you have immediate access, a cell phone number, and if you want to include bank details for payments, the bank name and account number (not mandatory).
+For Colombian individuals: valid citizenship ID (cédula de ciudadanía), notification address (it can be your current residence), an active email address to which you have immediate access, mobile number, and if you want to include bank details for payments, the name of the bank and account number (not mandatory).

-For a resident foreigner: valid passport, Foreigner ID (Cédula de Extranjería) with a NUI number, and an address in Colombia.
+For resident foreigners: valid passport, Foreigner ID (Cédula de Extranjería) with NUI number, and an address in Colombia.
 In this case, the NIT is linked to the Foreigner ID number.

 Have all this on hand before starting the process.
 It seems obvious, but more than one person starts without the exact address and loses their progress.
 The Muisca system has a timeout, and if you leave it open for too long without completing it, you have to start over.